getyoti/web-fcm-demo/README.md

 Welcome to the Web FCM Demo.
 The purpose of this repository is to demo the Face Capture Module npm package integration and use the output image to perform a prediction calling Yoti AI Services.

+This project is built with **TypeScript** for enhanced type safety and developer experience.

 ## Setup

 This project needs to have a configuration file in order to work.
 We only need to pass the configuration values as environment variables.
 We can follow this approach using the `.env` or `.env.local` file: